mparno/fenics-web/docs/dolfin/dev/cpp/source/programmers-reference/fem/GenericDofMap.rst

         Create a "collapsed" a dofmap (collapses from a sub-dofmap view)

+    .. cpp:function:: std::vector<dolfin::la_index> dofs(std::size_t r0, std::size_t r1) const = 0

+        Return list of global dof indices on this process

     .. cpp:function:: void set(GenericVector& x, double value) const = 0

         Set dof entries in vector to a specified value.
 Parallel layout of vector must be consistent with dof map range.
+This function is typically used to construct the null space of a matrix operator

     .. cpp:function:: void set_x(GenericVector& x, double value, std::size_t component, const Mesh& mesh) const = 0

         Set dof entries in vector to the value*x[i], where x[i] is the spatial coordinate of the dof.
 Parallel layout of vector must be consistent with dof map range.
+This function is typically used to construct the null space of a matrix operator, e.g. rigid body rotations.

     .. cpp:function:: const boost::unordered_map<std::size_t, std::vector<unsigned int> >& shared_dofs() const = 0

         Return map from shared dofs to the processes (not including the current process) that share it.

     .. cpp:function:: const std::set<std::size_t>& neighbours() const = 0